allmaps/allmaps/packages/iiif-parser/README.md

 Node.js:

-First, run `npm install @allmaps/iiif-parser` to add this module to your project.
+First, run `pnpm install @allmaps/iiif-parser` to add this module to your project.

 ```js
 import { IIIF } from '@allmaps/iiif-parser'